-In line with the Company business profile, the principal risks - market and life underwriting (mainly through lapse risk) - arising from the predominant existence of the savings and pension activities, are covered by the standard formula.
+In line with the Company business profile, the principal risks - market and life underwriting (mainly through expense and lapse risk) - arising from the predominant existence of the savings and pension activities, are covered by the standard formula.
 This also covers the other technical-underwriting risks to which exposure is also material for the Company as well as operational risks.
 Risks that are not represented in the standard formula are, like all the risk factors identified, managed and monitored to provide an early warning for the governance body should deviation from the usual management framework be observed, or may even be analysed by means of stress scenarios (liquidity risk, sovereign issuer spread risks, reputational risks, etc.).

-The Company's risks exposure2 is mainly composed of market risks (61%) and, to a lesser extent, the underwriting risks (33%) as well as the Counterparty default risk (1%) and the Operational risk (5%).
+The Company's risks exposure is mainly composed of market risks (40%) and equally importantly underwriting risks (52%) as well as in a much lesser extent Counterparty default risk (2%) and Operational risk (6%).